MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-236-update.md

 > "We stopped hearing from the agent"

 To address this, enable [verbose logs](/azure/devops/pipelines/troubleshooting/review-logs?view=azure-devops&branch=pr-en-us-6616&tabs=windows-agent#configure-verbose-logs) for more detailed tracking of resource utilization, helping to pinpoint where resources are being exhausted.
-For those utilizing a Self-hosted agent, ensuring that your agent is equipped with sufficient resources.
+For those utilizing a self-hosted agent, ensure your agent has sufficient resources.